It’s worth the trip!

 There are several small shops that open seasonally.
 They are not grouped in a single “downtown” area.
 Eye of Creation is located on Stanley Point Road, Iver’s Antiques is at 152 Minturn Rd., Blue Buoy Thrift Shop is on Harbor Road.

-The Island florist and event planner, Island Dreamweaver, is available to plan special events (including catering), also for flowers, welcome or gift baskets, and floral arrangements.
+The Island florist and event planner, Island Dreamweaver, is available to plan special events, including catering, flowers, welcome or gift baskets, and floral arrangements.
 Call Tammy Tripler at 207-664-4898.